gluckgluckwasserbauch/wallpaper-the-window-of-dreams/README.md

     * Increased or decreased the vibrance
     * Decreased contrast
 ## Copyright
-You can use, share and tweak it how you want, but are not allowed to use it commercially.
+You can use, share and tweak it how you want, but are not allowed to make money with it.
 Credit my work whenever you can please. :)
 ## More
 Check out my other repos with wallpapers and color schemes!